|Mac Mini Repeated Video Blackouts every few Seconds with some Yamaha Receivers|

 Not sure what model/resolution your TV is (or your OS version, mini bootrom current?) but here are some things to check/try off the top of my head.
 (Although posts/comments are often from mac mini owners, I've seen a couple similar reports from iMac owners but I suspect the mini is one of the most popular macs to be used with AVRs as part of a media center setup.
 Granted some Mac mini models have had more than their share of video related problems reported IMO.
 The general tips below are not mac mini specific.)

-Power on the TV, then A/V Receiver (switched to the HDMI input the Mac uses).
+Power on the TV/Display, then A/V Receiver (switch to the HDMI input the Mac uses).
 Then turn the Mac on.
 (If the Mac boots without a display connected/detected, graphics drivers may not load which can cause performance problems.)

 Tips for the Mac and OS X: